 At UCS, we believe science can and should be applied to reduce racial and economic inequity.
 It is not enough to develop solutions that improve health, security, and the environment at a general level; we must ensure the solutions we pursue do not cause additional harm, and favor those solutions that can alleviate existing inequities.
 It is not enough to build a food system based on more sustainable farming practices; we must ensure that all Americans have access to healthy food.
 And it is not enough to reduce pollution nationally; we need to make sure all communities receive the health and environmental benefits from pollution reductions and share in the opportunities created by clean energy.

 Science and bias

 Science is a human endeavor, and as such reflects the biases and power structures prevalent in society at any given time.
 All people, including scientists, fit somewhere within the existing power structure and are subject to biases.
 Failing to examine and address these biases can lead to science and policy that have potentially harmful consequences.
-Unfortunately, there are far too many examples in US history when racism—intentional or not—clouded scientific judgment and actively harmed people of color: from the forced sterilization of the eugenics movement, to the Tuskegee study (which intentionally withheld from African American men both the diagnosis of, and treatment for, syphilis), to the siting of polluting facilities in African American neighborhoods without first assessing health and safety risks, to the toxic chemical exposure of crop workers—more than 80 percent of whom identify themselves as Hispanic.
+Unfortunately, there are far too many examples in US history when racism—intentional or not—clouded scientific judgment and actively harmed people of color: from the forced sterilization of the eugenics movement, to the Tuskegee study (which intentionally withheld from Black men both the diagnosis of, and treatment for, syphilis), to the siting of polluting facilities in Black neighborhoods without first assessing health and safety risks, to the toxic chemical exposure of crop workers—more than 80 percent of whom identify themselves as Hispanic.

 There are far too many examples in US history when racism—intentional or not—clouded scientific judgment and actively harmed people of color.